 Did you know?

-HGL were initially considered a nuisance product but are now high-value products.
+HGL were initially considered a nuisance, but they are now high-value products.
 Shortly before World War I, a problem in a natural gas pipeline occurred.
 A section of a pipeline in a natural gas field ran under a cold stream, and the low temperature caused liquids to form and sometimes block the flow of natural gas in the pipeline.
 This experience led engineers to treat natural gas before it entered natural gas transmission pipelines.
 Natural gas processing facilities were built to cool and compress natural gas, which separated the hydrocarbon gases as liquids from the natural gas.
 The HGL then became marketable commodities as fuels and as feedstock for making other petroleum products and petrochemicals.

 What are hydrocarbon gas liquids?